bazad/ida_kernelcache/README.md

 bit easier by automatically renaming stub functions so that the target function name is visible.
 Stubs and their targets are forcibly converted into functions in IDA, which helps make the functions in IDA line up with the functions in the original source code.

+* **tagged_pointers**:
+The new iOS 12 merged kernelcache format has the upper 2 bytes of each pointer tagged with an offset in order to chain the pointers together in a list.
+This module contains functions for processing and restoring those tagged pointers.

 * **vtable**:
 This module provides many useful functions for working with virtual method tables, including